samrbrown/Contact-List/README.md

 * I found a little trouble getting the input values when for updating contacts and I think there must be an easier and more succinct way of doing so.

 * I think my commenting and naming conventions could use a little work to make them easier to understand.
+Similar to using Github, I think day-to-day use will improve this quickly.

 ## Possible future updates